Kevin Randall (footballer)

-Kevin Randall (20 August 1945 – 28 March 2019) was an English footballer and manager.
-Randall joined up with Neil Warnock at Leeds in the Summer of 2012 having previously worked under Warnock as chief scout at Sheffield United, Crystal Palace and Q.P.R.
+Kevin Randall (20 August 1945 – 28 March 2019) was an English football player and manager.
+Randall joined up with Neil Warnock at Leeds in the summer of 2012 having previously worked under Warnock as chief scout at Sheffield United, Crystal Palace and Q.P.R.

 Randall died on 28 March 2019.
 His death was announced on the Twitter page of his former club, Chesterfield.